Categories

 If you stated this prayer, I challenge you to tell someone.
 It’s by the confession of your mouth that you confirm to your heart, mind, and flesh.
 You are in Christ now, a new creation.
 Your old nature has passed away!
 A few scriptures to support the Salvation prayer: Acts 2:21, Romans 10:9-10, and Ephesians 1:13

-Invite the Holy Spirit into your heart.
-Pray: “Heavenly Father, I open my heart to you.
-I invite your Spirit to dwell in my life and fill every part of me.
+Give the Holy Spirit access to your life.
+Pray: “Holy Spirit, I give you access to lead me in the way you want me to go.
+Teach me how to use the tools you’ve given me to complete your work here on earth.
+Help me to be patient, kind, and filled with your love, the fruits of your spirit and wisdom.
 Guide me, renew my mind, and empower me to live, see, and hear according to your will.
-I give you all access to lead me in the way you want me to go.
-Teach me how to use the tools you’ve given me to finish your work here on earth.
-Help me to be patient, kind, and filled with your love, the fruits of your spirit and wisdom.
 I surrender all of me, and I submit to your Spirit.
-I thank you for the gift of Your Spirit, Your discernment, and Your power.
+I thank you for the Gift of Your Spirit, Your discernment, and Your power.
 All for Your glory.
 In Jesus’ name, Amen.

 A few Scriptures to support inviting the Holy Spirit into your heart: Acts 1:8, 2 Corinthians.
 1:21-22, Romans 8:9, and John 14:16-17.